דלג לתוכן הראשי

 5. Fried and Fast Foods: Less than 1 serving per week

-The Experiment: 1,600 People, 12 Years
+The Experiment: About 1,600 People, About 12 Years

-The team examined 1,664 participants from the Framingham Heart Study Offspring Cohort - a longevity study tracking families for decades.
+The team examined 1,647 participants from the Framingham Heart Study Offspring Cohort - a longevity study tracking families for decades.
 Each participant:

-• Received a MIND score from 0 to 15 (higher = more adherence)
+• Completed a detailed food questionnaire and received a MIND score (higher = more adherence)

-• Underwent a brain MRI
+• Underwent brain MRI scans

 Why Specifically MIND and Not Regular Mediterranean?